engelsmann/boxplot/README.md

         used in the
         [Goat-book, ch 2](https://www.obeythetestinggoat.com/book/chapter_02_unittest.html)
         example employing both Selenium and `unittest`:
-        For as long a test fails - and this one will until the `.fail()` is removed - the developer is required to improve the code (or/and the test).
+        For as long a test fails - and this one will until the `.fail()` is commented out/removed - the developer is required to improve the code (or/and the test).
      1. Testing the web app's **functionality** using Selenium's [WebDriver](https://www.selenium.dev/documentation/en/webdriver/).
      1. Yet to come: